 The Kraken, a rich molasses-ginger-vanilla newcomer that’s surprisingly good as a sipper or with coffee or cola, introduced its lower-proof Black Label last year that’s even smoother than the original.

-Meanwhile Malibu, best known for its coconut flavored party rum, dipped its toes in the competition’s water with Malibu Island Spiced beginning in 2013.
+Meanwhile Malibu, most known for its coconut flavored party rum, dipped its toes in the competition’s water with Malibu Island Spiced beginning in 2013.